-Students enjoy greater independence on entering the Sixth Form, with more control and choice over their own studies and the opportunity to stand for a number of roles of responsibility.
+Students enjoy greater independence on entering the Sixth Form, with more control and choice over their own studies and the opportunity to stand for a number of roles of responsibility supporting the development of their leadership skills.
 They are given new privileges and enjoy several of their own social events throughout the school year.